+Are you looking to go hiking in England?
+If so, then you’re in the right place!
 We offer a selection of well researched and truly breathtaking walking holidays in England.
-Our staff has almost 25 years experience offering walking tours across all parts of England.
-If you’re not yet sure which walking holiday is best for you, please do not hesitate to get in touch.
-Our dedicated walking holiday tour agents are always willing to give you recommendations based on your group size and preferred dates.
+Our staff has 25+ years experience offering walking tours of England.
+If you’re not yet sure which of our England walking tours is best for you, please do not hesitate to get in touch.
+Our dedicated travel specialists have years of personal experience of guiding & hiking in England and advising on the best walks in England and are always willing to give you recommendations based on your group size and preferred dates, depending on your personal preferences for your England walking holiday.

 A gorgeous area of gentle hills and impossibly pretty limestone villages with good links to London.
 Easy walking holidays in classic English countryside.
 Always a firm favourite with our B+I clients from around the world.

 A stunning region of lakes and mountains associated with the poet Wordsworth among others.
-Moderate walking in some of England’s greatest wild scenery, with magnificent views of some of the largest lakes in England.
+Moderate walking holidays in England – with the greatest wild scenery and magnificent views of some of the largest lakes in England.

-Waking holidays in Sussex & Essex, featuring historic towns like Canterbury, with some of the finest coastal walking in England
+For a walking tour of England with a difference, hiking in Sussex & Essex features historic towns like Canterbury, with some of the finest coastal walking in England.

 Looking for some stunning coastal hiking in England?
 We offer some of the most interesting and scenic parts of the Southwest Coastal Path, featuring the Lizard Peninsula (the most southerly point of the British mainland) and St. Michael’s Mount; the section from St. Ives to Penzance as well from Clovelly to Tintagel.
 These walking tours of England are something special.

 Hampshire and Wiltshire Walks

-We offer two classic English walking holidays featuring a selection of Europe’s greatest cathedrals in Salisbury and Winchester, one of which also evokes the world of Jane Austen.
+We offer two classic walking holidays in England, featuring a selection of Europe’s greatest cathedrals in Salisbury and Winchester, one of which also evokes the world and works of Jane Austen.